 Rothermere family weighs offer to take owner of Daily Mail private - Sky News

-July 11 (Reuters) - The Rothermere family is weighing an offer to take Daily Mail and General Trust Plc (DMGT) (DMGOa.L), the owner of the Daily Mail and MailOnline, private, Sky News reported late on Sunday.
+(Reuters) - The Rothermere family is weighing an offer to take Daily Mail and General Trust Plc (DMGT), the owner of the Daily Mail and MailOnline, private, Sky News reported late on Sunday.

 The step follows a takeover approach for one of the company’s business-to-business divisions, Sky News editor Mark Kleinman said on Twitter.